Course Descriptions

 Ed.
 628 - ITALIAN LANGUAGE & CULTURE

-This course gives participants an overview, as well as the requirements, of the AP Italian Language and Culture Course and exam.
+This course gives participants an overview of the AP Italian Language and Culture Course and exam and the requirements.
 Participants will also learn about classroom strategies and engage in a professional exchange of ideas.
 In addition, they will examine the components of the AP curriculum framework, including learning objectives, description of the expected student performance, and themes.
 They will discuss instructional design for the course that integrates cultural content into language lessons and connects the modes of communication in meaningful ways.
 Participants will also review necessary AP material, such as course descriptions, exam specifications, and student examples from various exams.
 Other highlights include ideas for syllabus development and the opportunity to score student work from the 2018 exam with rubrics.
-Finally, participants will become acquainted with the electronic media used to support AP teachers, such as AP Central, AP Teacher Community, and many, many useful websites.
+Finally, participants will become acquainted with the electronic media used to support AP teachers, such as AP Central, AP Teacher Community, and many helpful websites.

 Ed.
 641 - MACROECONOMICS

 Welcome to the AP Macroeconomics Experienced workshop, where we will immerse ourselves in the materials of the Course and Exam Description binders (CED) created and distributed in 2019 by the College Board.
 The workshop will focus on specific content concerns outlined by you in the class and by the Chief Reader report.
-We will review economic models and theories, help students calculate and evaluate economic data and create students centered classroom experiences and simulations for successful learning.
+We will review economic models and theories, help students calculate and evaluate economic data, and create student-centered classroom experiences and simulations for successful learning.
 This will help students overcome some of the challenges in the course.
-A major part of the workshop will be devoted to planning and gaining confidence in our ability to teach the AP Economic syllabus along with forming a lasting professional learning community.
+A significant part of the workshop will be devoted to planning and gaining confidence in our ability to teach the AP Economic syllabus and forming a lasting professional learning community.
+Participants will be visiting the NY Federal Reserve on Friday morning.

 Ed.
 613 - MUSIC THEORY